marklogic/marklogic-contentpump/README.md

 * Archive and restore database contents across environments
 * Export data from a database to a file system
 * Copy subsets of data between databases
-* Load documents from HDFS, including Hadoop SequenceFiles (deprecated)

-You can run mlcp across many threads on a single machine or across many nodes in a Hadoop cluster (deprecated).
+You can run mlcp across many threads on a single machine or across many nodes in a cluster.

 The MarkLogic Connector for Hadoop is an extension to Hadoop’s MapReduce framework that allows you to easily and efficiently communicate with a MarkLogic database from within a Hadoop job.
-From 9.0-13, Hadoop Connector is removed from release, but mlcp still uses Hadoop Connector as an internal dependency.
+From 9.0-13, Hadoop Connector is removed from separate release, but mlcp still uses Hadoop Connector as an internal dependency.

 ## Release Note
 ### What's New in mlcp and Hadoop Connector 9.0.13

 - Deprecate mlcp distributed mode
-- Stop publishing Hadoop Connector
+- Refactor mlcp repo to remove Hadoop Connector from separate release
 - Bug fixes
 - Library upgrade for fixing security vulnerabilities